LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

 A micromouse is an autonomous robot designed to navigate and solve a maize as quickly as possible.
 More abstractly, a micromouse is a maze-solving robot or an autonomous maze navigator.
 To gain context of what a micromouse is, watch [this](https://www.youtube.com/watch?v=ZMQbHMgK2rw) video.

 ### Project Overview
 This project is all about designing some subassemblies for a (simplified) micro-mouse.
 The (simplified) micromouse has four modules, namely: the processor, motherboard, sensing and power.
-This project is solely focused on creating the power and sensing subsystems that will collaborate with the rest of the micro-mouse's other subsystems (that have already been designed).
+This project is solely focused on making PCB designs of the power and sensing subsystems that will collaborate with the rest of the micro-mouse's other subsystems (that have already been designed).

 ## Exposition of each module

-- **The motherboard**:
+- **The motherboard**: The given motherboard is responsible for connecting all the subsystems/PCBs together.
+It is the base board that all other modules will slot onto.

 - **The processor**:
 - **The power**:
 - **The sensor**: